xtdb/xtdb/docs/business_model.md

 ## Business Model

-1. Profit from marketing / brand enhancement to JUXT as a result of the R&D.
+1. Enterprise support license to fund continued investment.
-2. Longer term - enterprise support and and integration consultancy.
+2. Brand enhancement to JUXT as a result of the R&D.